How to make a Radar System

 Hello guys, Welcome back to the SriTu Hobby blog.
 This tutorial covers how to make a radar system using Arduino.
 This is a project that everyone will love.
-For this, I mainly use Arduino Nano board, Ultrasonic Sensor, Servo Motor, and Processing IDE.
+For this, I mainly use the Arduino Nano board, Ultrasonic Sensor, Servo Motor, and Processing IDE.
 The ultrasonic sensor is used to measure the distance to the object.
 Click here for more information on the ultrasonic sensors.
 Also, this servo motor is used to rotate the ultrasonic sensor in both directions.
 Click this link for more information on the servo motors.
 Finally, the processing IDE visualizes the distances obtained through the ultrasonic sensor.
 Click this link for more information about Processing IDE.

 Radar System Process